oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - User-Transferred Session Data Pattern: In the first pattern, the user initiates the authorization process with the authorization server by copying information from the Consumption Device to the Authorization Device, before authorizing an action.
 By transferring the data from the Consumption Device to the Authorization Device, the user transfers the authorization session.
 For example the user may read a code displayed on the Consumption Device and enter it on the Authorization Device, or they may scan a QR code displayed on the Consumption Device with the Authorization Device.
 The Device Authorization Grant ([@RFC8628]) is an example of a cross-device flow that follow this pattern.
 - Backchannel-Transferred Session Pattern: In the second pattern, the OAuth client on the Consumption Device is responsible for transferring the session and initiating authorization on the Authorization Device via a backchannel with the Authorization Server.
 For example the user may attempt an online purchase on a Consumption Device (e.g. a personal computer) and receive an authorization request on their Authentication Device (e.g. mobile phone).
 The Client Initiated Backchannel Authentication [@CIBA] is an example of a cross-device flow that follow this pattern.
 - User-Transferred Authorization Data Pattern: In the third pattern, the OAuth client on the Consumption Device triggers the authorization request via a backchannel with the Authorization Server.
 Authorization data (e.g. a 6 digit authorization code) is displayed on the Authorization Device, which the user transfers to Consumption Device (e.g., by manually entering it).
 For example the user may attempt to access data in an enterprise application and receive a 6 digit authorization code on their Authentication Device (e.g. mobile phone) that they enter on Consumption Device.

+## Cross-Device Session Transfer
+In a cross-device service transfer flow a user is authenticated and then authorizes the session transfer on one device, referred to as the Authorization Device (e.g. a personal computer, web portal or application), and transfers the session to the device where they will continue to consume the session, referred to as the Consumption Device (e.g. a mobile phone or portable device).

+Cross-device session transfer flows enables users to transfer state information, including the authentication and authorization state of the current session to a second device without having to re-enter configuration, authentication or authorization information.
+This allwos users to seamlessly:

+* Add new devices to a network.
+* Onboard to a mobile application.
+* Provision new credentials (e.g. [@OpenID.SIOPV2]).

+# Cross-Device Authorization Patterns

 ## User-Transferred Session Data Pattern
 The Device Authorization Grant ([@RFC8628]) is an example of a cross-device flow that relies on the user copying information from the Consumption Device to the Authorization Device.
 The figure below shows a typical example of this flow: